Military discharge: Upgrade of administrative discharges and special court-martial BCDs

 Once discharge is finalized, General, Entry-Level/Uncharacterized, and Under Other-Than-Honorable Conditions (UOTHC or OTH) discharges may be appealed for upgrade through the Discharge Review Board of the respective service; however, the appeal must be filed within 15 years of the date of separation, and it must be shown that the characterization of service was the result of an error or injustice.
 Bad Conduct Discharges handed down by a Special Court-Martial may be upgraded only as an act of clemency.
 Discharge Review Boards may also consider appeals for a change to the Narrative Reason for Discharge (in Block 28 of DD 214).
 The DRB does not consider a request for the change of a Reenlistment Eligibility (RE) or Separation Designator (SPD) Code by itself, but they are often changed to correspond with the new characterization of service and/or narrative reason for discharge if a discharge is upgraded.

-If more than 15 years have passed since discharge, appeals must be directed to the Board For Correction of Military/Naval Records of the respective service.
-The BCM/NR hears a wide array of appeals and correction requests, and can be utilized by Active Duty, Reserve, National Guard, retired and discharged veterans alike.
+If more than 15 years have passed since discharge, appeals must be directed to the Board for Correction of Military/Naval Records of the respective service.
+The BCM/NR hears a wide array of appeals and correction requests, and can be used by Active Duty, Reserve, National Guard, retired and discharged veterans alike.
 Normally, an appeal must be filed within three years of the occurrence of an error or injustice; however, exceptions are often made.

 In the United States, every service member who is discharged or released from active duty is issued a DD Form 214 and a military discharge certificate (denoting the discharge type).
 A reservist who is called to active duty is given a DD 214 when he or she is deactivated and returned to the reserves.
 Those who are discharged before completing 8 years of active duty or reserve duty in an active drilling status are transferred to the Individual Ready Reserve (IRR) for the remainder of their military service obligations (MSO).
 The Individual Ready Reserve does not drill or receive pay; however, a member in IRR status can be recalled to active duty during time of war or national emergency until the 8 years have expired.
 Most members separating with an honorable discharge after completing a single term of service (typically 3–6 years) are transferred to the IRR for the remainder of the 8-year MSO.
 Retirees are furnished with the DD 214, though a U.S. military retirement is not characterized as a discharge as retirees may be recalled to active duty, under certain circumstances, until they have achieved a total of 30 years of service.